Azure/azure-functions-signalrservice-extension/docs/sharding.md

 ```

 After you get the target endpoint array, add an `endpoints` attribute to the output binding object.
-This is an example:
+This is an Javascript example:
 ```js
 module.exports = async function (context, req, endpoints) {
     var targetEndpoints = endpoints.filter(endpoint => endpoint.name.startsWith("east-"));